Welcome to "Tales of the Earth - Books that inspire us"

 ___________________________________________________________________

-"I'm Fine, If Not Today, Then Tomorrow" is a book by Erika Freeman.
-In this work, she shares her life story and experiences, both personal and professional.
-The book provides insights into Freeman's philosophy of life and her views on resilience, hope, and overcoming challenges.
+"I'm fine, if not today, then tomorrow" is a book by Erika Freeman.
+In it, she shares her life story and experiences, both personal and professional.
+The book offers insights into Freeman's philosophy of life and her views on resilience, hope, and overcoming challenges.

-Freeman, who was forced to flee Vienna from the Nazis as a child, weaves her personal experiences with her professional expertise as a psychoanalyst in this book.
-She reflects on topics such as trauma, loss, and the power of the human psyche to overcome adversity and even thrive.
-I describe this book as inspiring and encouraging, with a powerful message about the human capacity to recover from difficult times and maintain hope.
+Freeman, who fled Vienna as a child to escape the Nazis, weaves her personal experiences with her professional expertise as a psychoanalyst in this book.
+She reflects on themes such as trauma, loss, and the power of the human psyche to overcome adversity and even grow.
+I describe this book as inspiring and encouraging, with a powerful message about humanity's capacity to recover from difficult times and maintain hope.

 I am the captain of my soul."

-Read it all in one go.
-It fits well with our annual motto [OPTIMISM AS A DRIVE - THE BEST LIES AHEAD].
+I read it in one go.
+It fits perfectly with our motto for the year [OPTIMISM AS A DRIVING FUNCTION - THE BEST IS AHEAD].

 ___________________________________________________________________